 Tiny Pyramid: Where Desserts Come First

 You can choose a dessert from the display case to complete the prix fixe offering.
-I took my time and several pictures as I was debating.
+I took my time and took several pictures as I was debating.
 Finally, I went with lychee and lime-flavored flourless cake.
 It was refreshing and easy on the palate; it was a nice compliment to finish my meal.

 Their namesake and famous tiny pyramid chocolate mousse will be what I have next.
 I got to try a bite from my nephew’s plate, which was terrific.